adolan5/BGPDistinct/src/preprocessing/README.md

 #### 1: Format
 In order to use prefixes as input to a neural network, they should be represented as numbers.
 There is a clean conversion for IPv4, which are merely 32 bit addresses.
-It is important to not, as well, that PyTorch only uses signed 64-bit integers.
+IPv6 is a different story (see below).
+It is important to note, as well, that PyTorch only uses signed 64-bit integers.
 Why?
 Who knows- but this also must be accounted for.

 #### 2: IPv6
 IPv6 addresses are 128 bits in length, and cannot be represented in 64 bit numbers, like those of PyTorch and Cuda.
 The solution to this problem for now is to exploit the fact that the first 4 octets (64 bits) of an IPv6 address are used for routing purposes, while the last 4 octets are used as an interface identifier.
-Therefore, we may shift the routing information by 64 bits in order to uniquely identify the routing information within a 64-bit integer.
-This implies that we must track whether a prefix is one of IPv6 or IPv4, however, as collisions between the two could possibly occur.
+However, it is still possible that announcements contain more octets than they should- we must therefore capture the entire address for any IP.
+We can achieve this by splitting any address in half, into two 16 bit integers for IPv4, or 2 64 bit integers for IPv6.

 #### 3: Aggregation
 Initial work with the data also notes a particular caveat- the BGP4